Learning Outcomes

 Revision Tip

 Remember that choosing the right enforcement method depends entirely on the debtor's known assets and circumstances.
-Obtaining information about the debtor's financial position (e.g., through an order for information) is often an essential preliminary step.
+Obtaining information about the debtor's financial position (e.g., through an order to obtain information) is often an essential preliminary step.
+Consider the speed, costs, likely recovery, and any statutory protections before committing to an enforcement route.
+Multiple methods can be used in sequence or concurrently, but be alert to any restrictions and the need for court permission.

 Key Point Checklist